tian-pengfei/tian-pengfei.github.io/_english/020_english.md

+> Throughout the COVID-19 pandemic, Director of Microbiology Dr. Roberto Vargas worked long hours running tests at a hospital in Rochester, New York.
+>
+> Because of the risk of exposure, he made the difficult decision to isolate himself from his wife, Susan, and their four young kids.
+At the time of this conversation, he was living in the basement of their home.
+>
+> Using StoryCorps Connect, Dr. Vargas spoke virtually with his wife Susan and their 10-year-old son Xavier about the toll that this setup has taken on them, and the ways they have come together as a family despite the distance.

+## Conversation

 Roberto Vargas (RV): When I would go to the hotel room

 after a long day, and it was just me there,